For Engineering

 - Any AI infrastructure for the natural-language Feature builder.

 The short version is: tools are your access control.
 The bridge guarantees a Feature can only invoke tools you've registered, with inputs that match your schema.
-Anything beyond that is your job — same as for any API consumer.
+Anything beyond that is your job, same as for any other API consumer.

 A reasonable rollout